YiranJing/YiranJing/Douugh_Experience/README.md

 Date: Aug 13 2019 - Oct 31 2019 (12 weeks)
 ## Problem-solving skills I learnt at Douugh

+### Considering the whole picture whenever dealing with problem.
+*It is fact that everyone knows, but easy to forget when we are dealing with one specific probelm*: The solution of the problem generally consists of several different parts.
+Always ensuring check and fix the most important one first.
+Work efficiency and correct direction are always important in the work.
+- For example, when I try to overcome time difference issue between train and test data.
+I use 2 weeks to build yelp API and add new informations to raw data, and use 2 weeks to try test similarity to fix the mis-label data.
+They are good solution/idea, but they are just quite small amount among all misclassification results (less than 20%).
+By contrast, go back to think problem again and again, then change the 'split date' between train and test data is more efficient and actually should be the first thing to do before considering other small issues.

 ### Experiment-based decision in DS lifeCycle:
 Experiment-based decision for data engineering is a more efficiency and secure way to handle project.
 That is, using **Feedback lifecycle** (Purpose of MLflow usage):
 - Step 1: Do simple necessary data cleaning at the begining, and then train model quickly (baseline: logistic, naive bayes, and NN).